-We all are well aware of the ever climbing cost of living.
+We all are well aware of the ever-climbing cost of living.
 But do you know that according to the census of 2011, about one-third of rural India survives on a sum of Rs 5000 to make ends meet for their whole household?
 This obvious urban-rural divide calls for our attention.
-So let us learn about the rural development in India and its absolute importance.
+So let us learn about rural development in India and its absolute importance.

 Rural Development in India

 Rural development is a topic that is pretty easy to understand but hard to implement.
 It focuses upon the upliftment and development of the sections of rural economies, that experience grave poverty issues and effectively aims at developing their productivity.
 It also emphasizes the need to address various pressing issues of village economies that hinder growth and improve these areas.
 Some areas that need urgent attention for Rural Development in India are:

 - Public health and sanitation